chaotic-aur/packages-archive/README.md

 - `chaotic-keyring`: Public keys to verify the Chaotic-AUR package signatures.
 - `chaotic-mirrorlist`: List of servers mirroring Chaotic-AUR packages.
 - `chaotic-interfere`: Marker indicating manually applied interferes.
 This package is *not* intended to be installed.
-- `chaotic-kf5-dummy`: Workaround to allow packages with outdated KF5-related depends to continue to function.
-Eventually this, and related packages that haven't been updated, will be dropped.
-Planned for when KF6 becomes the upstream default.

 #### Banished and rejected packages 📑